NethermindEth/starknet-remix-plugin/docs/src/user-guide/environment/custom-katana.md

 Katana serves as both a development environment and a production-ready sequencer.
 In development mode, it provides specialized RPCs for manipulating the execution context, while in production, it functions as a high-performance sequencer optimized for gaming workloads and cross-layer communication.

-## System Requirements

-Before setting up Katana, ensure your system meets the requirements.
-Notably, Katana requires glibc version 2.33 or higher, which means you'll need recent versions of your operating system.
-Some older versions like Ubuntu 20.04 LTS, Debian 10 Buster, and CentOS 7 are not supported.

 ## Installation

 You can install Katana directly from source using cargo: